saltyorg/docs/docs/reference/plex-autoscan-extras.md

 In addition to Plex Autoscan receiving scan requests from Sonarr/Radarr/Lidarr, it can also monitor Google Drive directly for updates.
 When a new file is detected, it is checked against the Plex database and if this file is missing, a new scan request is sent to Plex.

-Note: For details on setting up Teamdrives and/or Rclone-crypted remotes, visit https://github.com/l3uddz/plex_autoscan.
+Note: For details on setting up Teamdrives and/or Rclone-crypted remotes, visit [https://github.com/l3uddz/plex_autoscan](https://github.com/l3uddz/plex_autoscan).

+If you used the [scripted rclone method](rclone-manual), there is a [script in the sb_gd repo](plex-autoscan-config) that will do some of this setup for you.
+YOu will still need to do step 1-3 and 6-9.

 To set this up: